eriqande/FCFSCmusicTools/README.md

 there is a starting-order event (`report_event`) that perfectly matches a music-record event (`Event`), then all other rows for that combination of skater name and music-record event are filtered out by the function.
-The ones that remain are arranged in order of string distance between the `Event` and the `report_event` and returned.
+**(Note to Self: I could also filter out all occurrences of `report_events` that perfectly match to the individual somewhere but which have an imperfect match elsewhere.)** The ones that remain are arranged in order of string distance between the `Event` and the `report_event` and returned.
 A first column named `STATUS` of empty strings is added to this file as the first column.
 This file should be saved as a csv and then some manual curation is required.

 ``` r
 write_csv(joined, file = "InspectAndCurate.csv")